chrisgrieser/nvim-genghis/README.md

 - `.moveSelectionToNewFile`: Visual (Line) Mode Command.
 Prompts for a new file name and moves the current selection to that new file.
 (Note that the selection is moved linewise.)

 ## Why that name?
-A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch) - as opposed to childless eunuchs, it is said that Ghengis Khan [has fathered thousands of children](https://allthatsinteresting.com/genghis-khan-children).
+A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch) - as opposed to childless eunuchs, it is said that Genghis Khan [has fathered thousands of children](https://allthatsinteresting.com/genghis-khan-children).

 ---